baswap/Baswap-app/README.md

 ## 🗒️ Summary

-This website is part of our Buoy-based AIoT system for water quality monitor and prediction (BASWAP) project.
-This repository features a bilingual (English/Việt) Streamlit dashboard that fetches real-time environmental data from our buoy in Vinh Long, and presents in an interactive, user-friendly way.
-Users can filter by date, measurement type, and aggregation functions, then export to CSV for offline analysis.
+This website is part of our BASWAP (Buoy-based AIoT System for Water Quality Monitoring & Prediction) project.
+This repository features a bilingual (English/Việt) Streamlit dashboard that visualizes multi-station real-time EC (salinity proxy) data on an interactive map, displays station warning levels, and station statistics.
+For each station, the app also shows observed vs. predicted EC trends with uncertainty intervals, supports hourly/daily views and up-to-date monitoring.
 ## 👥 Team Members

 | Name                          | Role                    | Contact |